Women in dance: Modern dance in the United States

 Led by women, various styles of modern dance began to develop towards the end of the 19th century.
 Loie Fuller (1862–1928) from Chicago was one of the pioneers.
-She employed her own natural approach to movement and improvisation, later becoming a star at the Folies Bergères in Paris.
+She employed her own natural approach to movement and improvisation, later becoming a star at the Folies Bergère in Paris.
 Inspired by Greek art, Isadora Duncan (1877–1927) from San Francisco paved the way to the modern free dance style believing it was more important to express the essence of life through movement rather than to follow the precepts of classical ballet.
 Raised on a farm in New Jersey, Ruth St. Denis (1879–1968) developed her own interpretations of Oriental dance as an expression of spiritualism.
 The American Martha Graham (1894–1991) exerted considerable influence on the development of modern dance through her New York-based Martha Graham Center of Contemporary Dance.
 Other female figures who contributed to developments in the mid-20th century include Doris Humphrey (1895–1958) who choreographed Afro-American spirituals and Helen Tamiris (1905–1966) who played an important part in choreographing early musicals.
 Another major choreographer of Broadway musicals was German-born Hanya Holm (1893–1992), a student of Mary Wigman.